NEUROPICO/MPPTsolarpv/README.md

 - Maximum Power Point Tracking (MPPT) principles.
 -
 ## License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it.
+Feel free to use, modify, and distribute it